Itegories: Kleene Wands

 So $f \wand (g \sqcup g^\prime) = f \wand g \sqcup f \wand g^\prime$ as desired. \item If $f$ is total, then by Lemma \ref{lem:interference1}.(\ref{lem:interference1.total}), $f \perp g$ implies that $g=0$.
 So by (\ref{lem:wand.f0}), $f \wand g = f \wand 0 = 0$. \item If $g$ is total, then by Lemma \ref{lem:interference1}.(\ref{lem:interference1.total}), $f \perp g$ implies that $f=0$.
 So by (\ref{lem:wand.0g}), $f \wand g = 0 \wand g = g$. \end{enumerate} \end{proof}

 We now turn our attention to discussing uniformity and inductivity of Kleene wands.
-These are analogues of their namesakes for iteration operators, which are often desirable properties of well-behaved iteration operators.
-We begin with uniformity of Kleene wands.
+These are analogues of their namesakes for iteration/trace operators, which are often desirable properties of well-behaved iteration/trace operators \cite{hasegawa2004uniformity}.